SaeedTaghavi/CS/docs/OS/Chap06.md

 ### 6.8.1 Deterministic Modeling

+!!! note "Deterministic modeling"
+    It is one type of analytic evaluation.
+This method takes a particular predetermined workload and defines the performance of each algorithm for that workload.

 ### 6.8.2 Queueing Models

 - Little's formula ($n$: # of processes in the queue, $\lambda$: arrival rate, $W$: average waiting time in the queue.)